- Majors and Minors

 Prerequisite: Course 110 or Biology 106.
 Enrollment limited to 30 students.
 S. Winters-Hilt

 Prerequisite: Course 110 or permission of the instructor.
-This course is not open to students who have received credit for Computer Science 309.
 Enrollment limited to 20 students.
-J. Lee
+S. Winters-Hilt

 COMPUTER SCIENCE 212 DATA STRUCTURES Abstract data structures such as lists, stacks, queues, and trees will be studied as well as programming techniques using recursion and pointers.
 Principles of software design will be explored by constructing major programs.